horacephair/horacephair.github.io/index.md

 * for some reason the Planks played on sunday this time
 * Rojo the Llama
 * was there actually booty shaking?

+## XVI
+<em>October 6-9, 2017</em>
+* Basement variety show hosted by our own Dolan
+* Epic oldest-to-youngest photo including fetuses who turned out to be Isaac and Astrid!